abonander/fontconfig-rs/README.md

 fontconfig-rs
 =============

+#### NOTICE: this repository is no longer the source repo for the `fontconfig` crate; see https://github.com/yeslogic/fontconfig-rs for the current source

 A wrapper around freedesktop's fontconfig utility, for locating fontfiles on a Linux-based system.
 Requires libfontconfig to be installed.

 Prerequisites